 Sheffield United have surpassed all expectations so far this season.
 Many were tipping them as favourites for relegation.
 A side full of players Championship quality at best, some playing in League 1 only 3 years ago.
 But Chris Wilder has proved everyone wrong AGAIN.
-They sit in 6th place ahead of Arsenal, Manchester United and Tottenham.
-Incredible achievement by the boyhood Blades fan and former player.
+They sit in 5th place ahead of Arsenal, Manchester United and Tottenham at the time of writing this.
+An incredible achievement by the boyhood Blades fan and former player.

 It’s a not case of beginners luck with Wilder.
 Quite the opposite.
 He’s a hardworking, old school British manager that plays entertaining and effective football.
 Knicking a 1-0 win against Arsenal, holding Chelsea and Manchester United to a draw, giving European Champions Liverpool their toughest game this season.
 Bramall Lane is a fortress and this man is the reason behind that.

 Starting from the bottom

 The United manager is a football league veteran.
 Spending most of his career in the EFL, he spent 7 years in non-league, managing Alfreton and Halifax town.
 Wilder started from the bottom and worked his way up to the very top.
 Where he began building his reputation as a tactically smart and serial promotion winner was Oxford United.

 In the Conference at the time, he took the side to the Football League in just his second season in charge.
 The former right back ensured the Us stayed comfortably in the EFL in his next 3 years.
 But this wasn’t enough for the ambitious manager.
 He wanted to climb up the divisions and left for Northampton in 2014.

 A January appointment with the side in relegation zone, Wilder kept the side in the Football League.
 Mid table next season were the expectations by many.
 But not Wilder.
 The following 2015/16 season, he took them up to League 1 as Champions.
 99 points.
 The miracle man’s stock was rising and his elite mentality was showing.